Last updated: 29 Nov 2006 jlh

 Notice that in both cases, there are no semicolons inside of quotes.

 a.
 You changed something, and the tools thought that it might affect the generated binaries.
-See the discussion of unknown options in config.html.
+Note that as of V1.1, unexpected rebuilds should be greatly reduced.

-a.
-Users of Microsoft Visual C++ should please note that the config file windows-ia32-icl.cfg is not suitable for your use, because the Intel compiler has additional switches that the Microsoft compiler does not recognize, and it spells the compiler name differently ("icl" vs. "cl").
-A better starting point for you can be found:
+Users of Microsoft Visual C++ should also please note that the config files from results posted with the Intel C++ compiler are not appropriate for you, nor is the file %SPEC%\config\Example-windows-ia32-icl.cfg on your kit.
+The Intel compiler has additional switches that the Microsoft compiler does not recognize, and it spells the compiler name differently ("icl" vs. "cl").

 I got this strange, difficult to reproduce message: